api3dao/api3-sovryn-hackathon-starter/coingecko-price-dapp/README.md

 <br></br>
 Then wait for the airnode price response.
 <br></br>
-Keep track of the progress of the request in the terminal of the api
+##You can keep track of the request in the terminal where you started the api
 ![](https://cdn.discordapp.com/attachments/776554233788760126/844273257888743445/unknown.png)
+##Successful airnode call
 ![](https://cdn.discordapp.com/attachments/776554233788760126/836015879807959040/unknown.png)

 ## Taking down your Airnode